 Let me paint you a picture.
-But not a real picture – that’s for the art section.
+But not an actual picture – that’s for the art section.
 No, a picture in your mind.
 A brain, a tangled web of thoughts and goals, ideas and memories, to-do lists, phone numbers, names, faces, and the plethora of things you need to remember for work tomorrow.
-I’m exhausted just thinking about all the things we need to know, aren’t you?
+I’m exhausted just thinking about everything we need to know, aren’t you?
 Well, here’s a tool that can help – a brain dump.

 What is a Brain Dump?